FIRSTTeam6423/6423-training-docs/README.md

 # 6423 training docs (incomplete)
 ###### FRC 6423's training material

-This repository is a sort of manual for new members of 6423's programming team
+This repository is a set of manuals for new members of 6423's programming team

 ---
 #### Structure